Why Open Data is not as Simple as it Seems - 11/10/2017

 No matter how discoverable and accessible, some datasets remain ‘knowledge intensive’.
 This means that only a limited number of users have sufficient technical background to understand how to process, analyse and use them.
 Think of map layers showing certain specialised agricultural indicators, or remote sensing imagery such as Synthetic Aperture Radar (SAR).
 Those remain the domain of experts, at least for now.

-Open data is a gift, but much more complicated than it seems.
+Open data is a great development, but much more complicated than it seems.
 Access to open data is only possible by solving the sum of technological, economic, political and communication challenges.
-Although we are certainly making progress, there are still a lot of things to do, many problems to solve and interesting discussions to have before we can really unleash the power of all the data that is out there and potentially open.Last updated: 20/10/2017
+Although we are certainly making progress, there are still a lot of things to do, many problems to solve and interesting discussions to have before we can really unleash the power of all the data that is out there and potentially open.Last updated: 15/12/2017